Looking after your lifejacket

 It is important that boaters check their jackets regularly, prior to wearing.
 Remember, inflatable lifejackets are not lifejackets until they are inflated and all it takes is a fish hook, or a loose or damaged CO2 cylinder to prevent them from inflating.

 Inflatable lifejackets must be serviced per manufacturer recommendations.
 The maximum penalty for failing to service your lifejacket on or before the date specified by the manufacturer is 15 penalty units.
-The on-the-spot fine is 1.25 penalty units or $194.
+The on-the-spot fine is 1.25 penalty units.
+The current value of a penalty unit can be found on the Department of Justice and Regulation website.

 Follow the advice in this guide and treat your inflatable lifejacket with respect.
 It is a life saving device.